mikebessonov/iot-starterkit/cf/samples/javascript-samples/sap-iots-device-rest/README.md

 The module can be installed with `npm install <module folder>`.

-The code is provided under [SAP SAMPLE CODE LICENSE AGREEMENT](./LICENSE).
+The code is provided under [SAP Sample Code License Agreement](./LICENSE).